 Song is central to the Judaic experience.
-We do not pray; we daven, meaning we sing the words we direct toward heaven.
+We do not pray; we daven, meaning we sing the words we direct toward Heaven.
 Nor do we read the Torah.
 Instead we chant it, each word with its own cantillation.
 Even rabbinical texts are never merely studies; we chant them with the particular sing-song known to all students of Talmud.
 Each time and text has its specific melodies.
-The same prayer may be sung to half-a-dozen different tunes depending on whether it is part of the morning, afternoon or evening service, and whether the day is a weekday, a Sabbath, a festival or one of the High Holy Day.
-There are different cantillation for biblical readings, depending on whether the text comes from Torah, the prophets, or the Ketuvim, ‘the writings’.
+The same prayer may be sung to half-a-dozen different tunes depending on whether it is part of the morning, afternoon, or evening service, and whether the day is a weekday, a Sabbath, a festival, or one of the High Holy Days.
+There are different cantillations for biblical readings, depending on whether the text comes from Torah, the prophets, or the Ketuvim, ‘the writings’.
 Music is the map of the Jewish spirit, and each spiritual experience has its own distinctive melodic landscape.

-Some years ago one of the leaders of world Jewry wanted to find out what had happened to the “missing Jewish children” of Poland, those who, during the war, had been adopted by Christians families and brought up as Catholics.
+Some years ago, one of the leaders of world Jewry wanted to find out what had happened to the “missing Jewish children” of Poland, those who, during the war, had been adopted by Christians families and brought up as Catholics.
 He decided that the easiest way was through food.
-He organized a large banquet and placed advertisements in the polish press, inviting whoever believed they had been born a Jew to come to this free dinner.
+He organised a large banquet and placed advertisements in the Polish press, inviting whoever believed they had been born a Jew to come to this free dinner.
 Hundreds came, but the evening was on the brink of disaster since none of those present could remember anything of their earliest childhood – until the man asked the person sitting next to him if he could remember the song his Jewish mother had sung to him before going to sleep.
-He began to sing Rozhinkes mit mandlen (‘Raisins and almonds’) the old Yiddish lullaby.
+He began to sing Rozhinkes mit Mandlen (‘Raisins and Almonds’) the old Yiddish lullaby.
 Slowly others joined in, until the whole room was a chorus.
 Sometimes all that is left of Jewish identity is a song.

-Rabbi Yehiel Michael Epstein in the introduction to the Aruch ha-Shulchan, Choshen Mishpat, writes that the Torah is compared to a song because, to those who appreciate music, the most beautiful choral sound is a complex harmony with many different voices singing different notes.
-So, he says, it is with the Torah and its myriad commentaries, its “seventy faces.”
-Judaism is a choral symphony scored for many voices, the written text its melody, the oral tradition its polyphony.
+Rabbi Yechiel Michael Epstein (1829-1908) in the introduction to the Aruch HaShulchan, Choshen Mishpat, writes that the Torah is compared to a song because, to those who appreciate music, the most beautiful choral sound is a complex harmony with many different voices singing different notes.
+So, he says, it is with the Torah and its myriad commentaries, its “seventy faces”.
+Judaism is a choral symphony scored for many voices, the Written Text its melody, the Oral Tradition its polyphony.